exucutional/bioinformatics/README.md

 Problem 14 - Generate Contigs from a Collection of Reads

 Problem 15 - Construct a String Spelled by a Gapped Genome Path

+Problem 16 - Find Substrings of a Genome Encoding a Given Amino Acid String